 And they tell themselves next time they will be stronger and this will be their last.
 Unfortunately sometimes it is their last of anything here on earth.

-Drug addiction isn't the problem.
+Addiction isn't the problem.
 The real problem is knowing how to deal with pain.
 It's unresolved hurt and lack of understanding of what our value is.
 But really, it's escape from pain.
 Then the addiction becomes a problem.

 Remember we all have our addictions.
 Some are simply more socially acceptable than others.
 We all need help.